 The goal of the Graeme Bell Travel Award (GBTA) is to enrich and enhance the undergraduate research experience at the University of Calgary.
 The GBTA provides financial support to PURE (Program for Undergraduate Research Experience) student researchers interested in presenting their PURE research at conferences or symposiums to share their research findings.
-The GBTA is an option to undergraduate students that have completed an 8, 12, or 16-week PURE research project in the current academic year.
+The GBTA is an option to undergraduate students that have completed an 8, 12, or 16-week PURE research project in the previous academic year.

 Award value: $1,350

-The Graeme Bell Travel Award program accepts applications in January and July for the 2020 PURE cohort.
-We are currently accepting applications for the July 1 deadline.
+The Graeme Bell Travel Award program accepts applications in September and January for the 2021 PURE cohort.
+We are currently accepting applications for the September 30 deadline.

 To be eligible to apply for a GBTA, students must:

 - Be currently enrolled as a full-time undergraduate student at the University of Calgary in good academic standing

 - Have completed a PURE research project in spring/summer 2021

 - Have submitted a complete application form

-- Be presenting their PURE research at a virtual conference or symposium
+- Be presenting their PURE research at a conference or symposium

 In determining who will receive awards, the committee will consider the need for funds, clarity of statements explaining of how the experience will enhance the program outcomes of PURE, the number of applications, event type, and the nature of participation.
 In general, conference presentations will be given higher priority over poster presentations.
 The committee may also prioritize upper-level students, first-time conference attendees, and EDI seeking groups.